njspencer79/vs_py_fib/README.md

 3. Type docker-compose build (you can do docker-compose up --build or docker-compose up -d --build)
 4. Type docker-compose up or docker-compose up -d (daemonized mode).

-You should be able to access from http://localhost/<number>
+You should be able to access from http://localhost/(a postive integer)

 Example http://localhost/15

 Note: This attempts to bind NGINX to port 80 on the host.
 If this is unacceptable modify docker-compose.yml accordingly and the hostname in web_app/tests/test_fib.py.